-- A. Permits.
-Zoning permits are required for all temporary offices and land uses except for garage and yard sales. - B. Temporary Construction Office.
-A temporary office building or yard for construction materials and/or equipment is permitted in any zone without a permit for such period of time as it is both incidental and necessary to construction at the site. - C. Temporary Sales Office.
+- A. Temporary Construction Office.
+A temporary office building or yard for construction materials and/or equipment is permitted in any zone without a permit for such period of time as it is both incidental and necessary to construction at the site. - B. Temporary Sales Office.
 A temporary office is permitted in any zone without a permit for such period of time as it is both incidental and necessary for the sale or rental of real property in a new subdivision or housing project.

-D. Temporary Sales.
+C. Temporary Sales.

 - 1. Permitting.
 Temporary outdoor parking lot sales are subject to review and approval by the Zoning Administrator in accordance with this section in the C-1, C-2, C-3, and I-1 zoning districts. - 2.
 Application Requirements.
-Applications shall include a site plan illustrating structures, tents, off-street parking, and lighting. - 3.
-Sales and events shall be permitted a maximum of twice during a calendar year for a maximum of 30 days total per lot. - 4.
+Applications shall include a site plan illustrating structures, tents, offstreet parking, and lighting. - 3.
+Sales and events shall be permitted a maximum of twice during a calendar year for a maximum of 30 days total per lot or parcel. - 4.
 The sales area shall not extend into the clear vision area at any street intersection. - 5.
 No more than 20 percent of the available parking spaces may be utilized for temporary use. - 6.
 All temporary structures shall be erected in a safe manner in accordance with any applicable Building Codes, ordinances, and standards.

-E. Mobile Food Units.
+D. Mobile Food Units.

 - 1. Location.
-Mobile food units may be temporarily permitted in the C-1, C-2, C-3, and I-1 zoning districts. - 2.
+Mobile food units may be permitted in the C-1, C-2, C-3, and I-1 zoning districts. - 2.
 Location.
 Mobile food units shall be located on a privately-owned property where an existing permanent business operates in a building with a certificate of occupancy.
-A maximum of one (1) mobile food unit shall be allowed on a lot at any time. - 3.
+A maximum of one (1) mobile food unit shall be allowed on a lot or parcel at any time. - 3.
 Visibility.
-Mobile food units shall not obscure traffic sight visibility or operate in driveways or fire lanes. - 4.
+Mobile food units shall not obscure traffic sight visibility or operate in driveways or fire - 4.
 Parking.
 Mobile food units may operate in parking spaces if the required parking for the property remains in compliance with the parking requirements of this ordinance. - 5.
 Drive-Through.
 Mobile food units shall not provide a drive-through service of any kind. - 6.
 Setbacks.
 Mobile food unit parking shall be set back at least 20 feet from public right-of-way and 50 feet from all other lot lines. - 7.
 Licensing.
-Licenses shall be secured from the Georgia Department of Public Health. - F. Garage and Yard Sales.
+Licenses shall be secured from the Georgia Department of Public Health.

+E. Garage and Yard Sales.

+- 1. Permitting.
+Permits are not required. - 2.
+Number.
 Yard and garage sales are permitted for durations of four (4) days, no more than four (4) times a calendar year.